PrestaShop/docs/modules/creation/tutorial.md

 ## The constructor method

-Now, let's fill the class' code block with the essential constructor lines.
+Now, let's create the constructor method of the module.
 Since the constructor is the first method to be called when the module is loaded by PrestaShop, this is the best place to set its details.

 ```php
 <?php